rhydvik/react-server-side/README.md

 # Routing Configuration

 All routes are a Higher Order Component which is created using matchProps property to Route provided by react-router-dom

-Type of component that we provide to Route HOC differs, if there is a need ot code spitting and you want to generate your page on server use react-loadable for that.
+Type of component that we provide to Route HOC differs if there is a need to code spitting and you want to generate your page on server use react-loadable for that.
 Webpack will load those components separately.

 ```js
 const LoadableHome = Loadable({